AutoViML/lazytransform/README.md

 </ol>
 However, you must install and import those models on your own and define them as model variables before passing those variables to lazytransform.

-## How to install lazytransform
+## Install
 <p>

 **Prerequsites:**
 <ol>
 <li><b>lazytransform is built using pandas, numpy, scikit-learn, category_encoders and imb-learn libraries.</b> It should run on most Python 3 Anaconda installations without additional installs.
 You won't have to import any special libraries other than "imb-learn" and "category_encoders".</li>
 </ol>
-The best method to install it is to use conda to install lazytransform<p>
+The best method to install lazytransform is to use conda:<p>

 ```
 conda install -c conda-forge lazytransform
 ```
 <a href="https://ibb.co/fXnbPd6"><img src="https://i.ibb.co/qDWzPYq/conda-install.png" alt="conda-install" border="0"></a><br>
-The second best option is to use "pip install".
+The second best installation method is to use "pip install".

 ```
 pip install lazytransform
 ```
 Alert!
-On Kaggle Notebooks, you must slightly modify the installation into two steps.
-If you don't do this, you will get an error!
+When using Colab or Kaggle Notebooks, you must slightly modify installation.
+If you don't do this, you will get weird errors in those platforms!

 ```
 pip install lazytransform --ignore-installed --no-deps